no1seomin/Hello-world-2-/README.md

 # Hello-world-2-
 print hello world using iteration

-please note that I'm currently studying Programming language.. so please do not blame..
+please note that I'm currently studying Programming language..
+So please do not blame..
-It's true that I'm developer, but I don`t know any languages.. so I spend many hours studying languages a day.
+It's true that I'm developer, but I don`t know any languages..
+So I spend many hours studying languages a day.

 [print sample]